dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 should track the reference to it otherwise we have an undisposed dangling scope - **which is the bad thing to have**.

 Therefore to avoid dangling scope the resolution scope will be automatically tracked by either the parent scope or by the singleton scope.
-When the parent scope or container with singletons is disposed - the resolutions scope is disposed to0.
+When the parent scope or container with singletons is disposed - the resolutions scope is disposed too.

 ```cs
 class Scoped_to_service_reuse_with_dispose